praveenathi/test-rest-service/README.md

 mvn test -Denv=dev
 mvn test -Denv=qa

+Right-click TestRunner and Run TestRunner

-# Test Results
+# Test Results & Reports

-Test results are displayed under the target folder as cucumber-html-reports Open the explorer and view the reports through browser (chrome, firefox)
+Test results are displayed under the target folder as cucumber-html-reports Open the explorer and view the reports through browser (chrome, firefox) or can view through built in browser

 # Folder Structure